Writer Profile

 Yukichi Fukuzawa, Wayland, and the Battle of Ueno

 Wayland refers to Francis Wayland, an economist and moral philosopher who served as the president of Brown University in the United States until the mid-19th century.
 The "Wayland economics book" refers to his work The Elements of Political Economy (1837).
-Fukuzawa purchased a large number of Western books as textbooks for the Juku during his second trip to the United States in 1867, and he acquired this book at that time.
+Fukuzawa purchased a large number of Western books as textbooks for the Juku during his second trip to the United States in 1867 (Keio 3), and he acquired this book at that time.
 This was the "encounter" between Fukuzawa and Wayland.
 Wayland also authored The Elements of Moral Science (1835), and Fukuzawa himself frequently mentioned his name in his own writings.
-Both of Wayland's works were highly regarded within Keio; the former was translated by Tokujirō Obata as "Eishi Keizairon" and the latter by Taizo Abe as "Shushinron."
+Both of Wayland's works were highly regarded within Keio; the former was translated by Tokujirō Obata as Eishi Keizairon, and the latter by Taizo Abe as Shushinron.

 The Legend of Wayland

-In the early 1880s, the Juku fell into serious financial difficulties, and Fukuzawa scrambled to raise funds.
-In a speech given during this period to inspire the Keio Gijuku Shachu, titled "Record of the New Year's Inauguration of Keio Gijuku, January 25, 1879," he stated: "Even on the day of the attack on the Shogitai at Ueno, it happened to be the scheduled day for the group reading of Mr. Wayland's economic theory in the lecture hall of this Juku.
+In the early 1880s (Meiji 10s), the Juku fell into serious financial difficulties, and Fukuzawa busied himself with fundraising.
+In a speech that inspired the Keio Gijuku Shachu during this period, "Record of the Keio University New Year's Inauguration on January 25, 1879," he stated: "Even on the day of the attack on the Shogitai at Ueno, it happened to be the scheduled day for the group reading of Mr. Wayland's economic theory in the lecture hall of this Juku.
 We finished the lecture while hearing the sound of cannons and seeing the smoke and flames.
 The members of the Juku at that time must surely keep this in their memory and will never be able to forget it."
-Similar descriptions can be found in the "Keio Gijuku Kiji," a 25-year history of Keio University penned by Fukuzawa himself.
-The text of "The Mission of Keio University," famous for the passage "source of honorable character" and "a paragon of intellect and morals for the entire nation," was originally the concluding part of a speech by Fukuzawa, and its first half also mentions Wayland.
-In other words, the Wayland episode he recounted in his later years in The Autobiography of Yukichi Fukuzawa was his signature story, repeatedly brought to the attention of the students.
+Fukuzawa himself took up his pen to write a similar description in the "Keio Gijuku Kiji," which could be called a 25-year history of Keio University.
+Furthermore, the text of "The Mission of Keio University," in which the passage "source of honorable character" and "a paragon of intellect and morals for the entire nation" is particularly famous, was originally the concluding part of a speech by Fukuzawa, and the first half of that speech also mentioned Wayland.
+In other words, the Wayland episode he recounted in his later years in The Autobiography of Yukichi Fukuzawa was, so to speak, Fukuzawa's specialty, and it had repeatedly reached the ears and eyes of the students.

-"Look,", "Our flag ringing in the wind,", "Of the dawn where the new tide surges,", "Fluttering in the midst of the storm,", "The protection of culture,", "Resoundingly,", "There is pride in having stood firm,", "Let us raise it, this flag,", "Strongly and bravely let us raise it,", "Ah, our Juku,", "Keio, Keio, Keio"
+"Behold","Our flag sounding in the wind","In the dawn where the new tide surges","Fluttering in the storm","The guardian of culture","Resoundingly","There is pride in having stood firm","Let us raise it, this flag","Strongly and manfully let us raise it","Ah, our Juku","Keio, Keio, Keio"

-Wayland Becoming a Tradition
+Wayland Becomes a Ritual

 After the war, in 1956, the Juku designated May 15 as Yukichi Fukuzawa-Francis Wayland Lecture Day, and since then, public lectures have been held on this day.
-In 1964, the Yochisha Elementary School celebrated its 90th anniversary, and the lyrics of the song "Yukichi Fukuzawa is Here," completed to commemorate the occasion, include: "Shiba and Ueno are eight kilometers apart / Even if there is war in Ueno / Shiba Shinsenza is another world / Even if it thunders, the bullets won't come / We have class as usual."
+In 1964, the Yochisha Elementary School celebrated its 90th anniversary, and the lyrics of the song "Fukuzawa-sensei Koko ni Ari" (Yukichi Fukuzawa is Here), completed to commemorate the occasion, include: "Shiba and Ueno are eight kilometers apart / Even if there is a war in Ueno / Shiba Shinsenza is another world / Even if it roars, the bullets won't come / We have class as usual."
 This also takes Wayland as its theme.
-Haruo Sato, who wrote the lyrics, described the process as follows: "What aspect of Yukichi Fukuzawa should I sing about and how?
-I decided to first seek the guidance of Dr. Shinzo Koizumi.
-Then the doctor asked me in return, 'Which part do you intend to sing about?'
-When I replied, 'How about the teacher conducting class while ignoring the war in Ueno?', he said, 'That's it, that's the highlight of Fukuzawa's biography,' and spoke about it in detail, advising me to rely on The Autobiography of Yukichi Fukuzawa.
-From my first draft titled 'Yukichi Fukuzawa is Here,' which sang of his whole life in about forty stanzas of four lines each, I kept only the parts based on Dr. Koizumi's instruction and finally fulfilled the task after revision around the day before the deadline" (Ko'uma, Vol. 16, No. 1).
-This song is sung in chorus by Yochisha students at the Yukichi Fukuzawa Birthday Celebration every January 10, becoming a regular event.
+Haruo Sato, who wrote the lyrics, said of the process: "What aspect of Yukichi Fukuzawa should I sing about and how?
+I decided to first seek the guidance of Professor Shinzo Koizumi.
+Then the professor asked me back, 'Which part do you intend to sing about?'
+When I replied, 'How about the professor teaching while ignoring the war in Ueno?', he said, 'That's it, that's the highlight of the biography of Fukuzawa,' and spoke about it in detail, also teaching me to rely on The Autobiography of Yukichi Fukuzawa.
+From the first draft titled 'Fukuzawa-sensei Koko ni Ari,' which sang of the professor's whole life in about forty stanzas of four lines each, I kept only the parts based on Professor Koizumi's instruction, and after refining it, I finally fulfilled the task around the day before the deadline" (Ko'uma, Vol. 16, No. 1).
+This song is sung in chorus by Yochisha students at the Yukichi Fukuzawa Birthday Commemoration every January 10, becoming a regular event.

 (This series ends with this issue)